gavinytan/gavinytan.github.io/index.md

 May 2022-August 2022

--Contributed to the modification of the Warped2 Simulation Kernel architecture, a synchronized parallel and distributed simulation kernel used for creating discrete event simulation models.
-Translated multiple pseudocode algorithms into usable C++ code to be used within the Warped2 Simulation Kernel.
-Assisted in restructuring the multithreading approach in order to increase the efficiency of the simulation
+-Contributed to the modification of the Warped2 Simulation Kernel architecture, a synchronized parallel and distributed simulation kernel used for creating discrete event simulation models

+-Translated multiple pseudocode algorithms into usable C++ code to be used within the Warped2 Simulation Kernel

+-Assisted in restructuring the multithreading approach in order to increase the efficiency of the simulation

 ### Sylvan Learning Instructor